flaneurette/Three-Card-Monte-Encryption/README.md

 We think this is safe, but might need crypto-analysis to be more certain. `As with all crypto, there is no way to know it's 100% secure.`

 ### License
 Free to use, adapt and modify.
 No warranty, use at your own risk.
+Code is still experimental.

-Made with Mistral AI.
+Made with Mistral AI, verified/reviewed by Claud AI.